bumpdone/UniversalDenomination/README.md

-# Universal Denomination sample cryptocurrency
+# Universal Denomination Sample Cryptocurrency

 A simple guide on how to create your own cryptocurrency in 13 steps.